jamescussen/Poly-Phone-Manager/README.md

 - The Web Config button will now use the default browser for Windows rather than IE
 - Many other bug fixes and improvements

-For more details about this tool refer to the following blog post: https://www.myteamslab.com/2022/08/poly-phone-manager-4.html